Juan Toro (footballer, born 1930)

 Juan Agustín Toro Ramírez (23 July 1930 – 13 June 2007) was a Chilean footballer who played as a left-half.

 Club career

 A defensive left-half, Toro played for Club Estrella Blanca from Yarur neighbourhood, Santiago, alongside his four brothers in his early years.

 At professional level, he began his career with Audax Italiano in 1952.
 The next year, he switched to Palestino and played for them from 1953 to 1964, always in the top division, winning the league title in the 1955 season.

-His last club was Coquimbo Unido.
+His last club at professional level was Coquimbo Unido in the Chilean Segunda División.

 International career

 As a player of Palestino, he made two appearances for the Chile national team in the 1958 World Cup qualifiers against Bolivia (away, 3–0 loss) and Argentina (home, 2–0 loss) in 1957.

 Personal life

 Toro was the grandfather of the former footballer Hugo Bravo Toro, whom he reared, and his three half-brothers: Luis, who was in the Palestino youth ranks, Jorge, a well-known Chile international and Claudio Valdivia Toro, who played for Audax Italiano and Palmeiras B.

 He had a friendship with the former Chile international Jorge Toro.

-He died after being run over near his work in a hotel in Santiago.
+He died on 13 June 2007 after being run over near his work in a hotel in Santiago.